MalinkyZubr/Networking/Notes.md

   * when first connected, they need to do the listening and learning states
   * no risk of loops with end hosts, so why go through the entire process?
   * allows to bypass listening and learning.
 Must be enabled only on ports connected to end hosts.
 If enabled on port connection it will cause layer 2 loop
-  * to enable portfast, enter the interface on the switch, and do spanning-tree portfast.
+  * to enable portfast, enter the interface on the switch, and do `spanning-tree portfast`.
 This will only work if the port is not in trunking mode
   * portfast can cause loops if network cabling is changed
   * risk to using portfast, but there is an additional method we can use to prevent this

 * BPDU Guard
   * if an interface with guard enabled receives a bpdu from a switch, the interface will shut down to prevent a loop from forming
-  * to enable, enter interface, then do, spanning-tree bpduguard enable
+  * to enable, enter interface, then do, `spanning-tree bpduguard enable`
-  * to enable bpduguard by default on portfast, from config mode, do, spanning-tree portfast bpduguard default
+  * to enable bpduguard by default on portfast, from config mode, do, `spanning-tree portfast bpduguard default`
-  * to enable a port disabled by bpduguard, just do shutdown, then no shutdown to reset the interface.
+  * to enable a port disabled by bpduguard, just do `shutdown`, then `no shutdown` to reset the interface.
   * even if it receives a superior bpdu, the port is disabled
+  * this basically protects against loop from forming if portfast enabled port connects to another switch

 * loop guard
   * even if the inhterface stopes receiving bpdus, it will not start forwarding, THe interface will be disabled

 ### Spanning tree mode
-* to change spanning tree mode, do spanning-tree mode (mst/pvst/rapid-pvst)
+* to change spanning tree mode, do `spanning-tree mode (mst/pvst/rapid-pvst)`

 ### Configure root priority
 * to make an arbitrary bridge the root bridge
-  * spanning-tree vlan (num) root primary/secondary
+  * `spanning-tree vlan (num) root primary/secondary`
   * this makes the selected switch have lowest priority
 * we can also have a backup root bridge
 * priority configurations only apply in the vlan on which they are configured.
 This allows spanning tree load balancing